15 Jobs AI Will Replace by 2030 | Gaper.io

 DeepL Pro, GPT-4o multilingual, Google Translate NMT

 Neural machine translation has reached near-human parity for most European and East Asian language pairs on business and technical documents.
 DeepL Pro is replacing freelance document translators across legal, technical, and business domains.
-The moderate risk score reflects that literary translation, complex legal/medical interpretation, and culturally sensitive communication still require expert human judgment.
-Live interpretation – particularly in medical and legal settings – remains human-dependent due to liability and real-time nuance requirements.
-The largest displacement is in document translation volume work.
+The moderate risk score reflects that literary translation, complex medical interpretation, and culturally sensitive communication still require expert human judgment.
+Live interpretation in medical and legal settings remains human-dependent through 2030.

 Displacement Risk by Industry Sector